 A hearing conducted pursuant to PC 1368 is civil in nature.15

-Further, since neither guilt nor innocence is at issue, the defense counsel must support that position, for his/her client, which counsel believes to be in the defendant’s best interests.
+Further, since neither guilt nor innocence is at issue, the defense counsel must support that position, for their client, which counsel believes to be in the defendant’s best interests.
 This is true even when those interests conflict with the client’s stated position.16

 Legal References: